45 mg and 90 mg solution for injection and 130 mg concentrate for solution for infusionPRESCRIBING INFORMATION

 Discontinue STELARA® if drug reaction is suspected.

-Other side effects: cellulitis, serious hypersensitivity reactions (including anaphylaxis, angioedema), skin exfoliation, exfoliative dermatitis, lower respiratory tract infection.
+Other side effects: cellulitis, serious hypersensitivity reactions (including anaphylaxis, angioedema), hypersensitivity vasculitis, skin exfoliation, exfoliative dermatitis, lower respiratory tract infection.

-Studies show adverse events reported in ≥12 year olds with plaque psoriasis were similar to those seen in previous studies in adults with plaque psoriasis.
+Studies show adverse events reported in children 12 years and over with plaque psoriasis were similar to those seen in previous studies in adults with plaque psoriasis.

 Refer to SmPC for other side effects.

 The effect of ustekinumab has not been evaluated.

 Should be avoided.
 Women of childbearing potential: Use effective contraception during treatment and for at least 15 weeks post-treatment.

 In vitro, STELARA® had no effect on CYP450 activities.